Building with Passport

 • A fourth tab will contain information about how the user can join your DAO.

-• The user will connect their wallet and Gitcoin Passport to the app.
+• The user will connect their wallet and Passport XYZ to the app.
 Their score will be calculated automatically.

 • If their score meets a threshold, the fourth tab will contain instructions and links that will enable them to join the DAO.